 I was wet, disappointed after dashed hopes of dinner in the motel, low juice for smartphone, smartwatch and stove, with no perspective of contact with civilization for the next 7 days and knowing I could not complete the dream journey anyway.
 The weather forecast for the next days was rain.
 After the afternoon traumatic event I was extremely afraid of the dogs and not willing to go through another scores of encounters with them.
 I must admit, I saw my prospects gloomy.

 It was getting dark, I made some dinner on alcohol stove while trying to be as silent as possible as I was still quite close to the shepherds and their dogs have both good ears and noses.
+Fortunately, the eastern wind was strong.
 I stood up from squatting down near my tarp, when I noticed a movement with peripheral sight.
 It was a bear that started running about 60 meters from me.
-The bear was probably coming towards me and when I stood up, it spotted me and decided to flight away.
+The bear was probably coming towards me from the south and when I stood up, it spotted me and decided to run away.
 I had not seen many running bears before, but this one was quite noisy and hell fast.
 Believe me, bears can be as fast as deer or boars.

 Spoon leading to another bear encounter

 I woke up at twilight on Friday 2nd August, silently packed and set up for hike.
 Everything was wet from the yesterday’s rain and the forecast for tomorrow was even dimmer – rain from early morning.
 I went silently through the dense fog listening to where the shepherd houses could be and trying to avoid them.
 Dogs sniffed me at one point but I ran away.
 Being constantly on alert was mentally demanding and it was slowing me down.
-But I realized that some ancient hunter skills within me awakened – I started reading tracks: how old they are, which animals they belong to, which direction they went and when.
+The key dilemma was beeing silent to avoid dogs or ringing jingles to avoid bears?
+I realized that some ancient hunter skills within me awakened – I started reading tracks: how old they are, which animals they belong to, which direction they went and when.
 Tracking gave me idea what was waiting behind the hill.
 To my surprise this just happened without my effort and I could rely on my interpretation of tracks more and more every day.

 After crossing a forest I cooked a breakfast.
 To my surprise the road in the next pass (1070) was a busy one so I decided to hitch-hike 10 kilometres to Ojdula village, buy some lunch and recharge my phone and batteries.
 It was a good choice as it drove the fears of running out of electricity and food away.